 I want to restore law and order in our country.

-I am very excited about Doge and cutting waste fraud and abuse and and returning to limited government and greater freedom.
+I am very excited about Doge and cutting waste, fraud, and abuse and returning to limited government and greater freedom.

-I like the fact that foreign adversaries fear Donald Trump and respect that his his willingness to do whatever's necessary to defend our country.
+I like the fact that foreign adversaries fear Donald Trump and respect his willingness to do whatever is necessary to defend our country.

 And I think we're just better off in the end.